Grand Rivers Pet of the Week: ‘Meet Petee’

 GRAND JUNCTION, Colo.
 (KKCO) -

-Petee is a four-month-old Australian Cattle dog.
-Petee has lots of energy and plays well with children and other dogs.
-He is need of a good chew toy since he’s teething.
+Petee is a four-month-old Australian Cattle dog who loves to play.
+He is a friendly puppy who gets along with children and other dogs.
+He is in need of a good chew toy as he is teething right now.

 Copyright 2022 KKCO.
 All rights reserved.